If you are experiencing a medical emergency please dial 911 immediately

 After your dentist has filled the cavity, your lips and gums may remain numb for a few hours until the numbing medicine wears off.
 To avoid injuring your mouth, be careful not to chew on your numb lip or cheek.

 You need a filling when tooth decay has caused a hole (cavity) to form on a tooth surface.
-If you don't get a filling, the cavity will get worse and lead to more severe problems, such as bone loss.
+If you don't get a filling, the cavity will get worse.
+It may cause pain and then an abscess.
+This may lead to more severe problems, such as bone loss.

 A filling repairs the tooth and stops tooth decay.
 Over a long period of time, you may need to replace a worn-out filling.